minprog/programming-1/20 Problem sets/05 0 - Linux/10 Standard Edition.md

 # Can't touch this

 Linux limits file and directory access on three permissions to three classes of users.
-The permissions are read, write and execute.
-The classes are owner, group and other.
+The permissions are *read*, *write* and *execute*.
+The classes are *owner*, *group* and *other*.

 ![File Permissions!](permissions.png)

-The permissions are rather self explanatory, depening on the what is set, you may or may not read, write or execute the file/directory.
+The permissions are rather self explanatory, depending on the what is set, you may or may not read, write or execute the file/directory.
 The classes of users are a bit more tricky.
 Essentially each file/directory has an owner class which is set by the owner of the file/directory.
 Each file/directory is assigned to a group, permissions than affect all members of this group.
 Users who are in neither class, belong to the others class.

 Lets dive into an example.
 For instance, lets make the file read only for every user, except the owner who also gets write permission.

 ![File Permissions2!](permissions2.png)

 To achieve this we assigned the owners class the read/write permission and all other classes only read permission.
-What we achieved by this is allow only you, the owner of the file, to modify its contents.
+What we achieved by this is to allow only you, the owner of the file, to modify its contents.
 All other users can only read it.
 Such restrictions can be very usefull when dealing with for instance remote users, or other users using your machine.

 Lets go back a bit, and see how we can restrict file access for a file from the terminal.
 First note that there are no checkboxes, we have to do this with text commands.
 So lets first rewrite the previous example in text, we will use the following notation: